When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 33. Piñata Bash

-34. Head To the Beach
+34. Head to the Beach

 35. Rattlesnake Tag

-36. Choose a Color Scheme
+36. Solid Color Scheme

-38. Make a Sandwich Platter
+38. Sandwich Platter Art

 39. Sundae Bar

-40. Hot Dogs
+40. Hot Dog Bar

 41. Board Game Party